timroster/terraform-vsi-zerotier-edge/README.md

 This module makes use of the output from other modules:

+- VPC - github.com/cloud-native-toolkit/terraform-ibm-vpc
-- Cluster - github.com/cloud-native-toolkit/terraform-ibm-container-platform.git
+- Subnet - github.com/cloud-native-toolkit/terraform-ibm-vpc-subnets
-- Namespace - github.com/cloud-native-toolkit/terraform-cluster-namespace.git
+- SSH Key - github.com/cloud-native-toolkit/terraform-ibm-vpc-ssh
 - etc

 ### Example usage